 The Master of Information and Data Science (MIDS) is designed to educate data science leaders.
-This professional degree program prepares students to derive insights from real-world data sets, using the latest tools and analytical methods, and to interpret and communicate their findings in ways that change minds and change behaviors.
-The program features a multi-disciplinary curriculum that draws on insights from the social sciences, computer science, statistics, management, and law.
+The professional degree program prepares students to derive insights from real-world data sets, use the latest tools and analytical methods, and interpret and communicate their findings in ways that change minds and behaviors.
+The program features a multidisciplinary curriculum that draws on insights from the social sciences, computer science, statistics, management, and law.

 The program is fully accredited by the Western Association of Schools and Colleges (WASC).

-The MIDS program consists of 27 units.
-Students can complete the program on one of three paths: full-time, accelerated, or part-time.
+The MIDS program consists of 27 units and can be completed on one of three paths: full time, accelerated, or part time.
 Students who wish to take the program on an accelerated or part-time basis must receive approval from UC Berkeley.